-6.8.6 LEVEL\PARAMS
+6.8.7 EFFECTS

 A required verbatim section that defines fixed effects and random effects for use in mixed effects models.
-The LEVEL\PARAMS defines a level structure, which dictates the number of instances of the f[X] and r[X] effect variables.
+The EFFECTS section defines a level structure, which dictates the number of instances of the f[X] and r[X] effect variables.

-For example, f[X] variables representing fixed effects are usually declared at the GLOBAL level, so there is only one value of each f[X].
-Whereas r[X] variables representing random effects are usually declared at the INDIV level, so each individual has a sample from each random effect.
-It's also possible to define further sub levels below the INDIV level, for example within individual occasions which have there own r[X] variables, see Inter-Occasion Variation (IOV).
+For example, f[X] variables representing fixed effects are usually declared at the POP level, so there is only one value of each f[X].
+Whereas r[X] variables representing random effects are usually declared at the ID level, so each individual has a sample from each random effect.
+It is also possible to define further sub levels below the ID level, for example within individual occasions which have there own r[X] variables, see Inter-Occasion Variation (IOV).

-The LEVEL\PARAMS section is required by the following scripts:- i.e. Any script that defines a mixed effect model.
+The EFFECTS section is required by the following scripts:-